jwcho1221/Flight-Delay-Prediction/LabGuide100.md

 ### **STEP 2: Create an ADW Instance**

 -   Once you are logged in, you are taken to the OCI Console.
-Click **Create a data warehouse**images/LabGuide100-4797549d.png
+Click **Create a data warehouse**

 ![](./images/100/Picture100-25.jpg)